Library Subset

 Decidable Proposition Types

-There is another type in the standard library which captures the idea of program values that indicate which of two propositions is true.
+There is another type in the standard library that captures the idea of program values that indicate which of two propositions is true.

 Print sumbool.